Post Secondary Scholarships for Students in College and Graduate School

 The first known scholarship was awarded by the Smalley family in honor of John Smalley who died in 1983.
 Since then, the Scholarship Committee, founded in 1986 to distribute a bequest honoring Viola Peterson, a longtime member of UMCG and former high school teacher, has awarded more than 240 scholarships to deserving students active in our church.
 These scholarships represent a total of more than $275,000 awarded to students planning to attend a post high school educational institution.

 Some of the scholarships awarded for 2022 were: the John A. Andersen Educational Scholarship, William K and Ruth Bullock Memorial Scholarships, Lucinda Dittmer Memorial Scholarship, WP McElroy and Yvonne W McElroy Scholarships, and the UMCG Scholarships.
-Check back in January 2023 for the application for 2023 scholarships.

 Applications can be saved to finish editing later.